JerosCalmera/Dinner_Drone/README.md

-The follow was the (to be the first of three) major solo project undertaken at CodeClan at week 5 (before the company went into liquidation), I created the website using SQL, Python, Jinja2, and CSS.
+The following was the (to be the first of three) major solo project undertaken at CodeClan at week 5 (before the company went into liquidation), I created the website using SQL, Python, Jinja2, and CSS.

 # Dinner_Drone